telerik/xaml-docs/controls/radtreemap/selection.md

 ## Related Properties

 __RadTreeMap__ and __RadPivotMap__ controls expose several properties which allow you to access the current selected item(s).
-* __SelectedItem__: Gets or sets the selected item
+* __SelectedItem__: Gets or sets the selected item.
-* __SelectedItems__: Gets a collection that contains the selected items
+* __SelectedItems__: Gets a collection that contains the selected items.
-* __SelectedValue__: Gets or sets a value from the SelectedItem
+* __SelectedValue__: Gets or sets a value from the SelectedItem.
-* __SelectedValuePath__: Gets or sets a path that is used to get the SelectedValue for the SelectedItem
+* __SelectedValuePath__: Gets or sets a path that is used to get the SelectedValue for the SelectedItem.

 ## Events

 There are couple events which are fired when the selection is changed - __SelectionChanged__ and __PreviewSelectionChanged__.
-Their handlers uses an object of type __SelectionChangedRoutedEventArgs__ as a second parameter that holds information about the selection.
+Their handlers use an object of type __SelectionChangedRoutedEventArgs__ as a second parameter that holds information about the selection.

 # See Also